 REMEDI’s Secondary Schools’ Science Essay Competition is sponsored by Medtronic and receives over 120 entries a year.
 This competition is open to include senior cycle students in Northern Ireland.
 "Debating Science Issues" the Wellcome Trust-sponsored debate competition, entailed the facilitation and delivery of 3-hour ethical workshops on embryonic stem cell research to 124 students in 8 schools throughout Co.
 Galway.

-DERI provides seminars and lectures to students, teachers and parents on different aspects of current and future developments on web technology.
+Insight provides seminars and lectures to students, teachers and parents on different aspects of current and future developments on web technology.

 AO delivers Transition Year Programmes and have designed and taught a pilot programme on the curriculum chapter “light” for the Junior Certificate programme.
 AO also facilitate on site presentations and laboratory tours suitable for second level.

-DERI, the NCBES, REMEDI, the RI, and AO, work together to facilitate full-day transition year tours for students interested in pursuing science at third-level.
+Insight, the NCBES, REMEDI, the RI, and AO, work together to facilitate full-day transition year tours for students interested in pursuing science at third-level.
 The demand for these tours is high.

 Fourth-year biology teachers-in-training from St. Angela’s College, Sligo visit and tour REMEDI and the Biochemistry and Anatomy laboratories and to receive brief lectures.
 A thirty minute talk on the contemporary scientific issues addresses REMEDI’s education and outreach programmes with a subsequent question and answer session.

 The RI facilitates “outreach workshops” for postgraduate students interested in developing and delivering their own outreach programmes for schools and communities.

 Postgraduate NUI Galway students volunteer with all outreach programmes, sharing their time and expertise while gaining experience and opportunities to build on their skills.